JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Signing seems to be kind of buggy and is not refreshing or responsive at all even though the user will get signed in, maybe redirect on success #DONE
 - Icons for the provider log in #DONE
 - Reset password #DONE
-- Input validation to make sure that the email is valid before the buttons will make a request
+- Input validation to make sure that the email is valid before the buttons will make a request #DONE
-- Loading indicators when logging in
+- Loading indicators when logging in #DONE
-- Show a message when requesting a magic link
+- Show a message when requesting a magic link #DONE

+## Supabase emails Design
+Style the emails that supabase sends for email confirmation/reset password and everything else that we will use
+###### It seems that Css is not being applied in the email being sent
+###### After using the Figma plugin Marka, it generated a template that was rendered as intended on gmail.
+I have added a template for the forgot password, email but it needs a lot of work.
+#### [Figma Email Templates](https://www.figma.com/file/aBU8v75k4laGQ5Qg7MaDod/Mail-design-system-for-Marka-Plugin-(Community)-(Copy)?type=design&node-id=0-1&mode=design&t=Oj8jOeNboUIQeaaV-0)
+- Working email styles #DONE
+- Personalize the forgot password email using Figma to style the email
+- Use a similar looking template for sign up and magic link emails

 ## Play mode
 When we click play, we start the play along experience